 Particularly tough on journalists

 Prosecutions for organizing or participating in such assemblies surged in 2018, with more than 45 protesters arrested, most of whom have faced charges under the Peaceful Assembly and Peaceful Procession Law that allows public demonstrations only if organizers first obtain permission from authorities.

 HRW cites the example of three peace activists convicted in December 2018 of defaming the military when they led a public protest calling for officials to evacuate civilians trapped in conflict zones during fighting between the Myanmar military and an ethnic army in Kachin state.

-HRW cited another example of Myanmar students convicted of defaming the military for performing a satirical antiwar play, while a person who live-streamed the play was convicted of violating Section 66(d) of the Telecommunications Act, which prohibits use of the telecom network to “extort, threaten, obstruct, defame, disturb, inappropriately influence or intimidate” people and carries a jail sentence of up to three years and a fine.
+HRW cited another example of Myanmar students convicted of defaming the military for performing a satirical antiwar play, while a person who live-streamed the play was convicted of violating Section 66(d) of the Telecommunications Act, which prohibits use of the telecom network to “extort, threaten, obstruct, defame, disturb, inappropriately influence or intimidate” people and carries a jail sentence of up to two years.

 Journalists in particular have been arrested and charged under the Telecommunications Act, Unlawful Associations Act, Official Secrets Act, News Media Law, and Aircraft Act of 1934.

 Reuters journalists Wa Lone and Kyaw Soe Oo are serving seven-year sentences for violating the British colonial-era Official Secrets Act for possessing classified government documents about a massacre of Rohingya men and boys in Rakhine state’s Inn Din village during the 2017 crackdown.